MicroOps-cn/data_exporter/README-en.md

 datasource:
   - type: "file"
     name: <string> # datasource name
-    max_content_length: <int> # The maximum read length, in bytes, When the value of "read_mode" is stream, it defaults to 0 (unlimited),otherwise the default value is 102400000
-    line_max_content_length: <int> # The maximum read length per line,in bytes,0 means unlimited, defaults: 102400000

     relabel_configs: [ <relabel_config>, ... ] # reference: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config
     timeout: <duration>  # The default is "30s", which cannot be less than "1ms", reference: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#duration
     read_mode: <string> # read mode, The value can be: "stream","line" or "full", defaults: "full"
     url: "../examples/weather.xml"
-    line_separator: [<string>,...] # The value can be string、[string,...], Line separator, default: "\n"
-    end_of: # Message end flag.
-When this flag is read, it will stop reading and close the connection.
-The message is line buffered, so The end_of value of cannot be multiple rows.
+    end_of: # The message end flag, when read, will stop reading and close the connection.
+It is only valid when "read_mode" is line.
+The message is line buffered, so the value of "end_of" cannot be multiple lines.
+    max_content_length: <int> # The maximum read length, in bytes.
+If the "read_mode" value is stream, the default value is 0 (unlimited), otherwise the default value is 102400000
+    min_content_length: <int> # Read the minimum length in bytes.
+The default value is 0 (unlimited).
+Only read_ Valid when the mode is full.
+    line_max_content_length: <int> # The maximum number of bytes read per line.
+0 is unlimited, and the default is 102400000.
+Only in read_ Valid when the mode is line or stream.
+    line_separator: [<string>,...] # Line separator.
+The value type can be string, [string,...], and the default is "\n".
+Only valid when "read_mode" is line or stream.
 ```

 #### http